loadsys/CakePHP-Serializers/README.md

 ### Reporting Issues ###

-Please use [GitHub Isuses](https://github.com/loadsys/CakePHP-Serializers/issues) for listing any known defects or issues
+Please use [GitHub Isuses](https://github.com/loadsys/CakePHP-Serializers/issues) for listing any known defects or issues.

 ### Development ###